Choosing a Washing Machine: Top-Loading vs. Front-Loading

 For several years, front-loading washing machines have been the best choice for laundry rooms, offering better cleaning and higher efficiency than top-loading machines.
 However, top-loaders remain popular because they are more convenient (no bending down to load and unload the machine) and because front-loaders have a couple of persistent flaws.
 The industry has also tried to level the playing field with better, more efficient top-loading washing machines.

 A small, no-frills top-load washer will set you back about $300.
 The cheapest front-loading machines cost at least $200 more.
 Another $50 will get you into a high-efficiency top-loading machine.
-These work more like front-loaders, cycling clothes through a partially full tub of water instead of using a large central agitator to slosh clothes around a full tub.
+These work more like front-loaders, cycling clothes through a partially filled tub of water instead of using a large central agitator to slosh clothes around a full tub.

 However, as we’ll explain in more detail below, the front-loaders are the cheapest to operate, using the smallest amounts of water and energy.
 By some estimates, a front-loading washer can save $100 per year on utility bills compared to a traditional top-loader.

 Front-loading machines may also save money in smaller ways.
 Clothes should last longer when washed in front-loading machines than they would in traditional top-loaders.
 The front-loaders also use less detergent, but this might not translate to monetary savings because low-suds detergent for high-efficiency washers often costs more than standard detergent.

 As noted above, front-loading washing machines are more energy- and water-efficient than traditional top-loading machines.
 Of 190 Energy Star-approved washers, only a handful are top-loaders, and even these specially designed high-efficiency models fall behind the front-loading models for energy and water usage.